-Arthritis is an inflammatory condition of joints.
-There are several types of arthritis and the most common type is osteoarthritis or wear-and-tear arthritis.
-Arthritis affects various joints in the body and the arthritis in hand affects the joint at the base of the thumb.
+Arthritis is an inflammatory condition that affects the joints.
+There are several types of arthritis, the most common of which is osteoarthritis or wear-and-tear arthritis.

-- Joint pain that often gets worse after exercise or excessive pressure on a joint
+- Joint pain that often gets worse after exercise or excessive pressure on the joint

 - Cracking or grinding noise with joint movement